kevxcyj/custom_scratch_api/README.md

 About the Developer

-Hi, I’m [Your Name], a full-stack developer with a strong passion for building clean, scalable, and user-friendly web applications.
+Hi, I’m Kevin Cyrus Jr. , a full-stack developer with a strong passion for building clean, scalable, and user-friendly web applications.
 I enjoy blending creativity with problem solving — from making fun frontend projects to building APIs that power them.

 https://www.linkedin.com/in/kevincyrusjr/